irapha/in_rotation/README.md

 Follow my [In Rotation](https://open.spotify.com/user/iraphas/playlist/3mPWxEIv08fdHtVrd2gMDr?si=mgkyPDmuSWicnHtQJQTw6g).

 ## Set up
-Clone this repo, `cp secret.py.example secret.py`.
+Clone this repo, do `pip install spotipy`, and `cp secret.py.example secret.py`.
 Then follow instructions in `secret.py` to fill out the necessary information.

 In order to use this script, you must select a playlist to be your "In Rotation" playlist and get its id.
 To do so, run: